csstools/postcss-font-magician/README.md

 });
 ```

+---

-### Options
+## Options

 #### directory

 Tell me the directory of your fonts.
-I’ve figured out what every font in there is anyway.
+I’ll figure out what fonts are in there.

 ```js
 require('postcss-font-magician')({